 On rare occasions, the follicular puncture might result in no eggs being retrieved from the follicles.
 Even though the follicles may be healthy and growing, it doesn’t necessarily mean they will produce an egg.
 If there are no eggs in the follicles then the IVF treatment will not be able to be completed on that occasion.
 This doesn’t mean that a subsequent treatment won’t be successful, as follicle response varies and egg growth can be affected by a variety of factors.
 There is also the possibility of using an egg donor, should you not be able to conceive using your own eggs.

-What happens if there are too many follicles?
+What happens if there are too many ovarian follicles?

 When receiving ovarian stimulation, there is the potential to develop Ovarian Hyperstimulation Syndrome (OHSS).
 This is when your ovaries overstimulate and produce too many follicles and mature eggs.
 Lots of follicles in the ovaries can lead to health complications and OHSS needs to be dealt with carefully.